The Academy of Country Music's multiple Entertainers

 Dunn transfixing listeners with his electrifying voice.
 A variety of

-Despite their prowess as songwriters, several of their
+Despite their prowess as songwriters, several of their biggest

 finest performances was 1994's "Rock My World (Little Country